Substance Abuse Counseling

 New Bedford as the #1 metropolitan area in the United States with the highest concentration of jobs and location quotients in substance abuse counseling.
 The demand for qualified counselors has far outpaced the supply.
 This certificate will promote opportunities for a meaningful career for the student and contribute to the area’s economic growth.

-For program information, please contact: Kathleen M. Pearle, Ed.D., Dean for Behavioral and Social Sciences, email@example.com.
+For program information, please contact Kathleen M. Pearle, Ed.D., Dean for Behavioral & Social Sciences and Education, email@example.com.